-In the July 1, 2014 actuarial valuation, the entry age normal cost method was used.
-The actuarial assumptions included a discount rate of 4%; an annual healthcare cost trend rate of 7% initially decreasing by 0.5% per year to an ultimate rate of 5%.
+In the July 1, 2016 actuarial valuation, the entry age normal cost method was used.
+The actuarial assumptions included a discount rate of 4%; an annual healthcare cost trend rate of 10% initially, 7% in the second year decreasing by 0.5% per year to an ultimate rate of 5%.
 The method used to determine the actuarial value of assets is not applicable since there are no plan assets.
 The unfunded actuarial accrued liability is being amortized using the level dollar method.
 The amortization period for the most recent actuarial valuation is thirty years.
 The period is open.